 Basic Steps for Using Tilt-Shift Controls

-- Making sure you are level to the horizon; compose the scene straight on using the “live-view” mode.
+• Makw sure you are level to the horizon; compose the scene straight-on using Live View.

-- Compose one you like and lock down all knobs.
+• Compose a scene you like and lock down all knobs.

-- Repeat steps 9 and 10 multiple times until you have sharp focus at both the bottom and top of the frame.
+• Repeat focus steps multiple times until you have sharp focus at both the bottom and top of the frame.
 This is the hardest part!
-You must zoom into the live-view to the extreme, focus on the bottom portion with the lens focus ring and then move the zoom to the top of the frame and focus with the tilt knob.
+You must zoom in on Live View to the extreme, focus on the bottom portion with the lens focus ring and then move the zoom to the top of the frame and focus with the tilt knob.

 Lessons I Learned When Using a Tilt-Shift Lens